 V66, WVJV-TV

-Created by radio legends John Garabedian (a veteran of WORC, WMEX, WGTR, and WBCN among others) and Arnie “Woo Woo” Ginsburg (a veteran of WBOS, WMEX, and WRKO among others), V66 wasn’t just going to be another TV channel, it was going to be radio on TV.
-MTV had premiered a few years earlier, but cable was only just starting to become available in New England at this time, whereas V66 was a free over-the-air UHF TV channel that anyone could watch.
-Combining their collective experiences in radio, Garabedian and Ginsburg’s vision for the music videos was to combine KISS 108-FM (top 40 pop) with WBCN 104.1-FM (rock).
-VJs such as David O’Leary, Perry Stone, Mary Jo, Ian O’Malley and Bill Stephens gave the viewers what they wanted to see AND hear!
+Created by radio legends John Garabedian (veteran of WORC, WMEX, WGTR, and WBCN, among others) and Arnie “Woo Woo” Ginsburg (veteran of WBOS, WMEX and WRKO, among others), V-66 wasn’t going to be just another TV channel; it was going to be radio on TV.
+MTV had premiered in August 1981, but cable was still just starting to become available in much of New England in 1985 and V-66 was a completely free, broadcast on a UHF channel that anyone in the region could watch.

 (by Eric Green)